WEEE-Open/tarallo/README.md

 `src/Database/Feature.php` and some other files (`generate-features` tells you which ones when it's finished).

+The prefererred way to run this script is to use `make features` instead of calling it directly.
+This is a CLI script, you shouldn't upload it to a server or access it from the browser.

 Modified files should be manually reviewed and committed.

-The prefererred way to run this script is to use `make features` instead of calling it directly.

 ### Gettext